Long March 3B: Design and variants

 The Long March 3B is based on the Long March 3A as its core stage, with four liquid boosters strapped on the first stage.
 It has a low Earth orbit (LEO) cargo capacity of 11200 kg and a GTO capacity is 5100 kg.

 Long March 3B/E

-The Long March 3B/E, also known as 3B/G2, is an enhanced variant of the Long March 3B, featuring an enlarged first stage and boosters, increasing its GTO payload capacity to 5500 kg.
+The Long March 3B/E, also known as 3B/G2, is an enhanced variant of the Long March 3B, featuring an enlarged (taller) first stage and boosters, increasing its GTO payload capacity to 5500 kg.
 Its maiden flight took place on 13 May 2007, when it successfully launched Nigeria's NigComSat-1, the first African geosynchronous communications satellite.
 In 2013, it successfully launched China's first lunar lander Chang'e 3 and lunar rover Yutu.

 Since 2015, the Long March 3B and 3C can optionally accommodate a YZ-1 upper stage, which has been used to carry dual launches or BeiDou navigation satellites into medium Earth orbit (MEO).